-When IHE Heavy Equipment Operator College first started back in 2005, it had one piece of equipment and a single student.
+When IHE Heavy Equipment Operator School first started back in 2005, it had one piece of equipment and a single student.

 Today, 16 years later, the college has expanded significantly, now instructing between 20 and 50 students across its three sites every day with a fleet of over 60 machines.